 - Evidence of inability to obtain essential support services

 - Special consideration factors for CalWORKs, EOPS, DSPS and veteran students

 - Disability accommodations not received in a timely manner

-Please note that foster youth and former foster youth as well as homeless youth (no more than 25 years old at the beginning of the academic year) are not subject to loss of the BOG Fee Waiver under these regulations.
+Please note that foster youth and former foster youth (no more than 25 years old at the beginning of the academic year) are not subject to loss of the BOG Fee Waiver under these regulations.
 If you have questions or need assistance, please contact the financial aid office or registrar at your college.